Clementine Hunter: Painting career

-Hunter gained support from numerous individuals associated with Melrose Plantation, including François Mignon, a friend of Cammie Henry and Clementine Hunter.
-He supplied her with paint and materials, and promoted her widely.
-Hunter's paintings were displayed in the local drugstore, where they were sold for one dollar.

-In 1956, Hunter and François Mignon coauthored Melrose Plantation Cookbook, featuring photographs of Melrose Plantation, illustrations drawn by Hunter, and recipes.
-Hunter was skilled at reinterpreting traditional dishes, which were passed down in her family by oral tradition.
+Hunter gained support from numerous individuals associated with Melrose Plantation, including François Mignon, who supplied her with paint and materials and promoted her artwork widely.
+In 1956, Hunter and Mignon coauthored Melrose Plantation Cookbook, featuring photographs of Melrose Plantation, illustrations drawn by Hunter, and recipes.
+Hunter was skilled at reinterpreting traditional dishes which had been orally passed down in her family.

 Hunter's largest work is a series of murals in the African House at Melrose Plantation.
-Built the early 19th century by enslaved people at Melrose Plantation, the African House is a Creole hybridization of various African, French, Native American building traditions.
-However, little is known about its construction and early uses, however it is known that it served as a storehouse and during Cammie Henry's ownership as a residence for artists.
+Built in the early 19th century by enslaved people at Melrose Plantation, the African House is a Creole hybridization of various African, French, and Native American building traditions.
+During Cammie Henry's ownership, this building served as a residence for artists.
 In 1949, Clementine Hunter's first show in the Cane River Valley was hosted by Mignon in the upstairs area of the African House.
-Hunter painted Murals in the Yucca house and the main Melrose Plantation house.
-In 1955, Hunter and François Mignon collaborated to produce the series of paneled murals that depict the history of the Cane River Valley and reflect the artist's life.
+Hunter painted murals in the Yucca house and the main Melrose Plantation house.
+In 1955, Hunter and Mignon collaborated to produce the series of paneled murals that depict the history of the Cane River Valley and reflect the artist's life.
 The mural consists of nine rectangular panels, each painted in Hunter's home studio.
-Completed over three months, the murals were finished Hunter was sixty-eight years old.
+Completed over three months, the murals were finished when Hunter was sixty-eight years old.

 Hunter's paintings changed throughout her lifetime.
-Her early work, such as "Cane River Baptism" from 1950, features more earth tones and muted colors.
-Before the patronage and support from François Mignon and others, Hunter used paint left by visiting artists at Melrose Plantation, therefore she was working within other artists' palettes.
-Additionally, Hunter would frequently thin out her supply of paint with turpentine, creating more of a watercolor effect, which caused many Hunter scholars to believe she had a watercolor experimental phase.
+Her early work, such as "Cane River Baptism" from 1950, feature more earth tones and muted colors.
+At the start of her career, Hunter used paint left by visiting artists at Melrose Plantation; therefore she was working within other artists' palettes.
+Additionally, Hunter would frequently thin out her supply of paint with turpentine, creating more of a watercolor effect, which caused many scholars to mistakenly believe she had a watercolor experimental phase.
+With more access to painting supplies later in her career, Hunter used a wider array of colors.
 Beginning in the 1950s, her painting style was altered by arthritis in her hands.
 From this period on, she leaned more towards abstract and impressionist work, with less fine detail, because it was difficult for her to paint.
-In 1962, her friend James Pipes Register encouraged her to become even more abstract, painting works like Clementine Makes a Quilt.
-However, by 1964, Hunter returned to more narrative works.
-In the 1980s, as she approached one hundred years old, she began painting on smaller, more handheld objects like jugs.
+In 1962, her friend James Pipes Register encouraged her to become even more abstract, resulting in works like Clementine Makes a Quilt.
+However, by 1964, Hunter returned to a more narrative style.
+In the 1980s, as she approached one hundred years old, she began painting on smaller, handheld objects like jugs and bottles.